Vapikaistona/LG-Webos-Remote/README.md

 Steps to setup:

-1) Copy the remote.png image into your /config/www/ folder
+1) Copy the relevant remote image into your /config/www/ folder

-2) Copy the lovelace_remote.yaml contents into a manual card
+2) Copy the relevant lovelace_remote.yaml contents into a manual lovelace card

 3) Replace the Media player entity id with your entity id if its different

 *Notes

-Sources can be updated to match what you want, but this template is setup as such Red - Netflix
+Sources can be updated to match what you want, but the generic template is setup as such Red - Netflix
 Green - Hulu
 Yellow - Plex
 Blue - Amazon Prime

 I could not get every button to do something that made sense so if you have better luck, please let me know!
+In the mean time, the images have placeholder buttons, so you should be able to easily update the remote to your liking.

-Currently not operating in the image
+Currently not operating in the generic image
 - Hamburger
 - Smart
 - 123